Manhattan Night: Plot

 The story is narrated in first person by Porter Wren, a columnist and crime reporter for a New York City newspaper with a reputation as a good listener.
 One night, he attends an after work party hosted by publishing magnate Hobbs, who has just purchased the newspaper.
-He is approached by socialite Caroline Crowley, whom Porter recognizes from headlines regarding the death of her husband, Simon.
+Porter is approached by socialite Caroline Crowley, whom Porter recognizes from headlines regarding the death of her husband, Simon.
 Simon was a successful movie producer obsessed with capturing authentic life, often disappearing at night to film random things.
 His body was discovered in the rubble of a demolished building.
 No one could figure out how the body got there, as the site was fenced off and locked up.

 Caroline invites Porter to her apartment where she shows him confidential police reports related to Simon's still-unsolved death.
 She asks Porter to investigate and, over a series of meetings, gradually seduces him.
 Porter, whose relationship with his wife Lisa and children has become stale, soon gives in.

 Going through Simon's belongings, Porter forms an image of him as an eccentric and controlling man.
 He filmed his own life almost obsessively, sometimes with hidden cameras, and subjected Caroline to cruel pranks and mind games for the sake of capturing authentic reactions.
 She has a vault filled with thousands of memory cards containing footage of these incidents.
 None of it, however, gives Porter any insights into his death.

 Hobbs learns of Porter's affair with Caroline, and forces him into an investigation on Hobbs' behalf by making threats against Porter's family.
 Hobbs is looking for a particular memory card he believes Caroline is using to blackmail him.
 When Porter questions her, Caroline admits she is also looking for the memory card.
 Simon, after beating her in a drinking game, dared her to have sex with a stranger and record the encounter with a hidden camera.
 She randomly crossed paths with Hobbs and decided to sleep with him.
 When Simon watched the video, something about it infuriated him and he hid the memory card; after his death, Hobbs began threatening her.
 Porter, forcing Caroline to admit she only seduced him to enlist his help, leaves in disgust.
 Outside his house, he is accosted by thugs working for Hobbs, who beat him up and promise to do worse until he finds the video.